1755 - British operation on the Malabar Coast

-In 1755, due to the suspension of arms, British warships stationed in India lay idle.
-An agreement of the East India Company, the British Government and the Marathas led to the fitting out against Tulaji Angre of a force for the reduction of piracy on the Malbar Coast.
-Pirates were impairing the trade of Bombay (present-day Mumbai) since too long.
+In 1755, due to the suspension of hostilities, British warships stationed in India lay idle.
+An agreement among the East India Company, the British Government and the Marathas led to the fitting out against Tulaji Angre of a force for the reduction of piracy on the Malabar Coast, because pirates had been impairing the trade of Bombay (present-day Mumbai) for too long.

 Description of events